wachaon/wes/docs/README.en.md

 ## Install

 *wes* need is *wes.js* only file.
-To download, start a command prompt and enter the following command.
+To download, start the command prompt and enter the following command.

 ```shell
 bitsadmin /TRANSFER GetWES https://raw.githubusercontent.com/wachaon/wes/master/wes.js %CD%\\wes.js
 ```

-*wes* uses *WScript.Shell* 's `SendKeys` as an implementation. *wes.js* the path of the directory where *wes.js* is saved contains characters other than *ascii* , `SendKeys` will not send correctly and the script cannot be executed.
-In that case, please configure the path to save *wes.js* with only *ascii* .
+*wes* uses *WScript.Shell* 's `SendKeys` as an implementation. *wes.js* the path of the directory where *wes.js* is saved contains characters other than *ascii* , `SendKeys` cannot send the key correctly and the script cannot be executed.
+Please configure *ascii* only for the path to save *wes.js*

 ## Usage